platformsh/platformsh-docs/docs/src/overview/pricing/_index.md

 [Learn more and join today...](https://platform.sh/solutions/agency)

-If you have any questions don't hesitate to [contact our sales department](https://platform.sh/contact/).
+If you have any questions, don't hesitate to [contact our sales department](https://platform.sh/contact/).